 - An adaptive change is harder to accomplish than a technical change, so a lot of times we skip it.
 This is why so many of us are still overweight, even if we’ve been on diets.

-I thought to myself: huh?
+Did I think to myself: huh?
 What means under-capitalized?
 So, like a good coach, I asked him.

 Being under-capitalized means “not having enough money.”